How to Build Simple React App (Part 4)

 Filtering todos

-Next thing we want to enable in our application is filtering todos so that user can see only finished, unfinished or all todos.
-This can be done with simple filter function bypassing connection between application state and component.
+The next thing we want to enable in our application is filtering todos so that users can see only finished, unfinished or all todos.
+This can be done with a simple filter function bypassing the connection between the application state and the component.
 For example, we can modify our TodoListContainer components mapStateToProps to look like this.

 const getVisibleTodos = (visibilityFilter, todos) => {